-The table clearly shows that Option D would best retain the Scherzer bridges' heritage value in the longterm, i.e. moving them apart to make way for a new four-lane road bridge, reversing their orientation, and restricting their use to pedestrians and cyclists.
-Moreover, the insertion of a footpath alongside the new bridge will also bring the relocated Inner Scherzer into a more satisfactory visual alignment with Stack B. Finally, this option will enable the Inner Bridge to be restored to an operational state for demonstration purposes without impeding on Stack B as it rolled backwards.
+The table clearly shows that either Option C or D would best retain the bridges' heritage value in the long-term, i.e. moving them apart to make way for a new four-lane bridge, reversing their orientation, and restricting their use to pedestrians and cyclists.
+Either option would enable the Inner Bridge to be restored to an operational state for demonstration purposes without impeding on Stack B as it rolled backwards.

-The footpath between the new road bridge and relocated Inner Scherzer is a matter for the more detailed design stage of the project, as is any consideration of raising the deck levels.
+The insertion of a footpath between the new road bridge and relocated Inner Scherzer would be a matter for the more detailed design stage of the project, as would any consideration of raising the height of the decks.

-Option Existing situation Option A Option B Option C Option D Criteria Rank Rank Rank Rank Rank Physical 1. integrity of bridges Entire bridge remains in situ.
-0 • Sub-frame will be lost. -2 As Option A. -2 As Option A. -2 As Option A. -2 Physical integrity of associated features Canal walls remain intact.
-Lock gates remain in situ 0 Some loss of stone- work along canal walls. -11⁄2 As Option A. -11⁄2 As Option A. -11⁄2 As Option A. -11⁄2 3.
-Landscape 3. setting Both bridges make a positive contri- bution to the landscape.
-0 Inner Bridge almost hidden from view on approach from west.
-Counterweight of Inner Bridge will be closer to Stack B. -2 Inner Bridge is now hidden from view on approach from west but better aligned with south elevation of Stack B Counterweight of Inner Bridge will be even closer to Stack B, detracting from both. - 21⁄2 The Inner Bridge will be more prominent as more distant from adjacent buildings.
-No visual impact on Stack B. +2 As Option C. The footpath will give better separation between the Inner Bridge and new road bridge, and also better align the Inner Bridge with south elevation of Stack B. +21/2 4.
+Option Existing situation Option A Option B Option C Option D Criteria Rank Rank Rank Rank Rank Physical 1. integrity of bridges • Entire bridge remains in situ.
+0 • Sub-frame will be lost. - 11⁄2 As Option A. - 11⁄2 As Option A. - 11⁄2 As Option A. - 11⁄2 Physical integrity of associated features Canal walls remain intact.
+Lock gates remain in situ 0 Some loss of stone- work along canal walls. - 1 As Option A. - 1 As Option A. - 1 As Option A. - 1 Landscape 3. setting Both bridges make a positive contri- bution to the landscape.
+0 Inner Bridge now hidden from view on approach from west.
+Counterweight of Inner Bridge will be closer to Stack B. - 2 As option B. Counterweight of Inner Bridge will be even closer to Stack B. - 21/2 The Inner Bridge will be more prominent as more distant from adjacent buildings.
+No visual impact on Stack B. + 2 As Option C. + 2 4.
 Functionality High dynamic loading and high potential for traffic impacts.
-0 Reduced dynamic loading and minimal traffic damage as both bridges now for pedestrian/cycle use only. +3 As Option A. +3 As Option A. No encroachment on Stack B should the Inner Bridge be made operable. +31⁄2 As Option C. +31⁄2 5.
+0 Reduced dynamic loading and minimal traffic damage as both bridges now for pedestrian/cycle use only. + 3 As Option A. + 3 As Option A. + 3 As Option A. + 3 5.
 Public amenity Poor user experi- ence and little opportunity for public engagement.
-0 Good user experi- ence and opportunity for public engagement. +2 As Option A. +2 As Option A. +2 As Option A. +2 Overall score 0 -1/2 -1 +4 +41⁄2
+0 Good user experi- ence and opportunity for public engagement. + 2 As Option A. + 2 As Option A. + 2 As Option A. + 2 Overall score 0 + 1⁄2 0 + 41⁄2 + 41⁄2